epandurski/swaptacular.github.io/_posts/2023-08-03-under-the-hood-message-transport.md

 Swaptacular node must support only a [subset of the STOMP protocol](/public/docs/swpt-stomp.pdf).
 Each node's *info-bundle file*, in its included *directory of files*, should contain a `stomp.toml` file at the directory root.
-This file should contain all the necessary technical information about the STOMP servers that the node runs.
+This file incorporates all the necessary technical information about the STOMP servers that the node runs.

 ## Message serialization